PeterUveges/ffbmod/README.md

 | C41a, C42a, C43a, C44a | 3.3 nF | 4 |
 | C50a, C50b, C53, C54, C55, C56, C57 | 1.0 nF | 7 |

+## PCBs

+I had originally planned on buying the Usson PCB and using that.
+I changed my mind for a combination of several reasons:

+- There are 14 pots and five jacks on the front panel.
+That would be a lot of wiring.
+Moreover, I decided I wanted to use slide pots, and I prefer board mounting these.
+So I chose to design a panel components board.
+There are header footprints on the Usson board which could be used to connect to the panel board, but their positions would have to be measured carefully and cannot be altered; some of the headers would have to be soldered underneath one or more slide pots.
+Designing my own main board allowed me to move the headers to more suitable locations, and to locate them accurately.

+- Usson uses a single bypass capacitor per chip, between the + and - rails.
+I prefer to have two caps, one from each rail to ground.

+- On Usson's board the components are identified by value, not by reference — and I'm changing the values for most of the components.
+So the assembly would be complicated and the chances of getting it wrong would be high.

+- Usson's PCBs have been out of stock at SynthCube for more than a month.
+I don't know of any other domestic suppliers.

+So I have designed my own version of the main board as well as a panel board.
+The main board layout is closely based on Usson's, with the most significant differences being the silkscreen (showing my choice of values as well as references), doubled bypass caps, relocated headers, and no MTA or MOTM power header.
+Unlike Usson's, my design is 2 layer — though almost everything is on one layer, except where Usson resorted to straps, and the headers for connecting to the panel board mount on the side opposite the other components.